brkn404/Sentinal-Replay/README.md

 # Job Progress Simulator Dashboard

-A modern, real-time dashboard for visualizing job throughput and progress from log files.
+A real-time dashboard for visualizing job throughput and progress from log files.
 Features a live-updating line plot of Bytes/sec (throughput) for each backup set, with a clean executive-style UI.

 ## Features
 - Enter a job ID to simulate and visualize its progress